prettydiff/prettydiff/options.md

 -----------|---
 api        | any
 default    | auto
 definition | This option determines which sets of rules to use in the language parser.
-If option 'language' has a value of 'auto', which is the default value, this option is ignored. label      | Parsing Lexer lexer      | any mode       | any
+If option 'language' has a value of 'auto', which is the default value, this option is ignored.
+The value 'text' is converted to 'auto' if options 'mode' is not 'diff'.
+Value 'text' allows literal comparisons. label      | Parsing Lexer lexer      | any mode       | any